Whopper

-The Whopper is the signature hamburger and an associated product line sold by the international fast food restaurant chain Burger King and its Australian franchise Hungry Jack's.
-Introduced in 1957, the hamburger has undergone several reformulations, including changes to portion size and bread used.
-The hamburger is well known in the fast food industry, with Burger King advertising itself as "the Home of the Whopper" and naming its kiosk stores the BK Whopper Bar.
-In response to the Whopper, Burger King's competitors have developed similar products designed to compete against it.
+The Whopper is the signature hamburger brand of international fast food restaurant chain Burger King, its Australian franchise Hungry Jack's, and BK Whopper Bar kiosks.
+Introduced in 1957 in response to the large burger size of a local restaurant in Gainesville, Florida, it became central to Burger King's advertising, including the chain's tagline "the Home of the Whopper."
+Burger King's competitors began releasing similar products in the 1970s designed to compete against it.